-Transit oriented development, often abbreviated TOD, refers to a development adjacent to a transit stop.
-Usually rather than simply a bus stop, a station for a light rail or subway system, or a bus hub center are necessary to make the density sufficient for the concept to be viable.
+Transit oriented development, often abbreviated TOD, refers to a development adjacent to and oriented toward a transit stop.
+Usually rather than simply a bus stop, a station for a light rail or subway system or a bus hub center are necessary to make the density and permanence sufficient for the concept to be viable.

-The idea also is associated with being a mixed-use development, including both residential and commercial land uses, or at least a mixture of retail and office.
+The idea often is associated with being a mixed-use development, including both residential and commercial land uses, or at least a mixture of retail and office.

 Sometimes civic uses also become